Introduction

 Bad StatusCode handling

 The gateway creates an alarm with status WARNING for the corresponding OPC UA server managed object when the received DataValue of a node has an abnormal status code (such as BAD or UNCERTAIN).
-The alarm text in the Cumulocity IoT platform will provide the necessary information such as the node ID, and the StatusCode information (code, value, and description).
+The alarm text in the Cumulocity platform will provide the necessary information such as the node ID, and the StatusCode information (code, value, and description).

 The type of the alarm is constructed as c8y_ua_DataValueAbnormal_<nodeId>_<StatusCode>_<value>